 - 1 ½ cup cauliflower florets

-- 1 medium carrot sliced crosswise into thin pieces
+- 1 piece carrot sliced crosswise into thin pieces

-- 1 piece bell pepper sliced into squares
+- 1 piece red bell pepper sliced into squares

 - 1 piece green bell pepper sliced into squares